willthames/aws-inkscape-symbols/README.md

 ## Generation of symbols

-Download the latest AWS Symbol set in EPS/SVG format from the [AWS Simple Icons](https://aws.amazon.com/architecture/icons/) page
+Download the latest AWS Symbol set in SVG format from the [AWS Simple Icons](https://aws.amazon.com/architecture/icons/) page